1nnu/deliveryAPI/README.md

 Step 1: Clone the repository
 Step 2: Open the project in IntelliJ
-Step 3: Run the DeliveryApiApplication class
+Step 3: Run the DeliveryApiApplication class (add "-Dfile.encoding=UTF-8" to VM parameters)

 ## API Endpoints